kfoysalhaque/Wi-BFI/README.md

 ## Wi-BFI Usage
 <br/>
-<strong>Extract BFAs and reconstruct Vmatrices from traces:</strong> If you already have the captured traces of the network (IEEE 802.11ac or 11ax), execute <strong> main.py </strong> with a few arguments like the following:
+### Extract BFAs and reconstruct Vmatrices from traces

+If you already have the captured traces of the network (IEEE 802.11ac or 11ax), execute <strong> main.py </strong> with a few arguments like the following:

 <br/>